handy-common-utils/ls-having/README.md

 ```shell
 ls-having -f package.json -f 'build.gradle*' -f mvn.xml
 ```

+To search for directories containing both "package.json" and "mvn.xml", you could use either `ls-having -a -f package.json -f mvn.xml ` or `ls-having -f package.json -c mvn.xml`.

 Please note that if you use `*` in the argument, you may need to quote the argument with single quotes, otherwise the shell could interpret and translate it before it reaches the program.